The Curious Behavior of Judge Helen "Ginger" Berrigan

 In 2012, IMG representatives held a conference in New Orleans and staged a

 In 2016, Judge Berrigan, then 68, took senior status and subsequently retired from active service, freeing her seat for a nomination.4,5 The nature of her infirmity has not been made public.
-In 2018, a confidential source cited an unconfirmed diagnosis of senility and mental instability, and a residency at Lambeth House, New Orleans.
+In 2018, a confidential source cited an unconfirmed diagnosis of senility and mental instability, and a residency at St. Anna's at Lambeth House, New Orleans.

 Source: YouTube.com.3 The video clip and images above are reproduced in accordance with the "fair use" provision of Title 17 U.S.C.

 On May 16, 2019, Wendy Vitter was confirmed for the seat formerly held by Judge Berrigan as Judge of the Federal District Court for the Eastern District of Louisiana.
 Vitter's nomination had received the assistance of her husband, former senator David Vitter (R-LA), who was now a lobbyist with influence over Senate majority leader Mitch McConnell (R-KY).